FMLA Rights: Everything You Need to Know

 Coverage and Application of the Family and Medical Leave Act

-- care of a spouse, son, daughter or parent, who has a serious health condition; or
+- care of a spouse, son, daughter, or parent, who has a serious health condition

 Under FMLA, employee leave is unpaid.
 Employees continue to have rights to health care benefits as if still employed.
 FMLA also protects employees taking leave from discrimination, or discharge, and allows for claims to be levied against an employer for lost wages and damages associated with violations of those rights.